 Spice up your life!
 I could go on and on, and on with the music puns.
-My husband says that my brain lives in a special place.
+I have been told that my brain lives in a special place.

 While I was perusing and purging the cupboard, I thought to combine seasonings we use regularly.
-We are a huge garlic family.
-And had three half used bottles.
 Quickly, I found myself combining and mixing ingredients similar to staples regularly kept in the house.
 We usually purchased steak seasoning in the past, same with taco seasoning.
 But, why not make your own?
 That way it isn’t riddled with any preservatives, anti-caking agents, and sometimes soy (soy and I do not agree, internally).
 I present to you my newest counter friends– Everything (Steak-ish), Creole, Ranch, and Taco (not pictured– that one gets used quite a bit)!!!

 Sprinkle as you cook!
 Add some to greek yogurt, or sour cream for dips (ranch, especially).
 Create new creations– I’d love to try a veggie one.